Giving Up the Enkratic Principle. Forthcoming in Logos & Episteme. [Pre-Print]

 - Julia Staffel, Unsettled Thoughts.
 Forthcoming in Mind.

 - Brian Weatherson, Normative Externalism.
-Forthcoming in Philosophy.
+Philosophy, 2020.